Robert-beep773/LEDprojectFall2025/LED-Strips-Signboard-main/README.md

 2. Click pixels on the 15×60 grid to draw
 3. Use the color picker to select colors
 4. Click **Send to Display** to render on the LED matrix
+5. The system uses optimized row-based updates for better performance

 ### Settings
 1. Open the **Settings** page